 - One recommendation letter by a university faculty member (required).

 - One additional letter of recommendation, e.g. from an employer, may also be submitted (optional).

 All referees must send their letters of recommendation directly to the same email address by the end of December 29, 2020.
 References sent by candidates themselves cannot be considered.

-You may also send queries to this address.
+You may also send queries to this email.

 Internships at the EU Delegation to the USA